 - SETAs have a massive pioneering task so be identified as a solutions contributor.
 A positive, balanced demeanour goes a long way.
 I’ve been in meetings where people made valid points but chose to become dramatic and storm out.
 Their points of contention are then diminished.
 Don’t frikkin go there ok!!!!

 - Be accredited with as many SETAs as possible.
 Expand your range.
 I know there are limitations to this – but push those limitations, be flexible and willing to engage.

 - If you’re a freelancer you’re a business.
 Accept this no matter how uncomfortable it makes you.
 If you’ve survived this far, you’re an entrepreneur – OWN IT and give yourself a pat.

 - Understand your target markets.
 All training providers accredited to deliver the qualifications you are accredited for are your primary market, perhaps the only market.

 - Quantify your market.
 You will find their names on SETA websites and SAQA.
 If not, go and complain to the DHET as this is unacceptable.
 There are SETAs guilty of hiding this information, it’s shortsighted, damaging to the industry and defies our legislation.
-SAQA also contributes to this malaise by not updating qualification details on their website.
+SAQA also contributes to this malaise by not updating qualification details on its website.

-- Get into content marketing – write and post about what you know, how you impart knowledge, what you believe in and adhere to as a professional.
+- Get into content marketing – write and post about what you know, how you impart knowledge, and what you believe in and adhere to as a professional.